Requirements to Participate in YRE-USA

 In the event that students working together on a group project fall into both age categories, the entry will be judged in the elder category.

-In order for their entry to qualify for the YRE-USA competition, participants must follow the steps below.
+In order for an entry to qualify for the YRE-USA competition, participants must follow the steps below.

-1. Investigate a local issue that relates to the environment/sustainability:
+Investigate a local issue that relates to the environment/sustainability.

 - Identify, define and articulate a local environmental or sustainability issue.